What is a catalytic converter?

 What happens when a catalytic converter goes wrong?

-Many newer cars will have inbuilt software that can detect when the catalytic converter has failed, but you’ll be able to tell if something’s wrong with it.
+Many newer cars will have inbuilt software that can detect when the catalytic converter has failed but there are also mechanical signs that can indicate it’s failed.
 If you notice that your car isn’t performing as well as normal, or that there’s dark smoke coming out of the exhaust, it could be a sign that your catalytic converter isn’t working correctly.
 Other telltale signs include a sulphuric, rotten egg-like smell from the exhaust and lots of heat coming from the underside of the car.

 MOT tests will check your car’s emissions, and the car will fail if it exceeds a set level.
 So while it’s not illegal to drive without a catalytic converter, it’s very unlikely your car will pass if you don’t have one, or if it’s not working.